 “The Maltese workers were also paid more.
 The Maltese waiting personnel could even set their own conditions and ask for a certain hourly rate and these conditions were met.”

-Raisa Galea spoke with Giulia*, former University of Malta student from Italy
+Giulia*, a former University of Malta student from Italy, speaks to Raisa Galea.

 In October 2016 I left my home in suburban Torino and came to Malta to enrol in a full-time Master’s course at the University of Malta.
 I did not receive any financial support from my family since they could not afford helping me.
 The MSc course scholarship (500 Euro per semester or 125 Euro per month) was certainly not enough to cover the expenses of rent, food and studying in Malta, and so I had to find a job.

 It took me less than two weeks to find a job as a cashier at one of Sliema’s best-known restaurants which I would rather not name.
 My hourly rate was set at 5 Euro per hour, which is the hourly equivalent of minimum wage in Malta, however, I used to get 4.75 Euro in my hands since 25 cents were deducted as tax.
 After six months, I was promised an increase in wage, but it never materialised.
 Thus, I worked there for a year with no pay increase.
 Needless to say, combining a late night job with full-time studying is a challenge.
 Besides, a cashier job requires attention.
 Had I an option to focus on studying entirely, I would have certainly done so.

 The pay was indeed low, but I did enjoy working at the restaurant because I liked my co-workers—we’ve become friends.
 Although we all worked equally hard, our pay was unequal.
 The hourly rate of the waiters from the Northern countries was higher than that of the Italians.
 I and the two Italian co-workers had the lowest wage, whereas a Latvian and a Finnish women were paid better.